NEW ZEALAND & PACIFIC ISLANDS CIVIL AIRCRAFT REGISTERS

 It is necessary that registrations can be reserved.
 Sometimes, particularly for amateur-built projects and for blocks for airline or club fleets, these reservations can be held for several years.
 It was standard practice with amateur-built aircraft for the plans to be submitted to the DCA for approval to start building.
 When this was given, a registration was reserved for it.

 More so than in most other countries, it is widespread practice in NZ, when an aircraft is temporarily withdrawn from use for a prolonged major rebuild, for it to be cancelled from the register; it is then re-registered, usually with the same marks if still available, when completed.
-Beware that the monthly register change summaries on the CAA website lists all aircraft previously cancelled and now restored to the register as restorations, including those which have been given new registrations different to those previously allocated.
+Beware that the monthly register change summaries on the CAA website lists all aircraft previously cancelled and now restored to the register as restorations, but this doe not necessarily mean restored to the previously allocated registration - often they are assigned new registrations.

 Because of the physical impossibility for most aircraft of flying to another country, many do not carry the ZK- nationality prefix.
 This even applies to some third-level airliners.
 This is taken further with many aircraft in the reserved blocks of ZK-F balloons, ZK-G gliders and ZK-H (but not ZK-I) helicopters, which have official exemptions to display only the last two letters of the registration.
 Some warbirds have exemptions to operate in military markings without showing their civil registrations, also some Police-operated helicopters and aircraft do not display their registrations and use Police <number> as radio callsigns.